 A small number of appeals may be heard by the Upper Tribunal in the first instance.
-These will be appeals falling within the Complex category of tribunal case see ARTG8060 and ARTG8350, where the parties agree and with the consent of the President of the Tax Chamber and of the President of the Finance and Tax Chamber in the Upper Tribunal.
+These will be appeals falling within the Complex category of tribunal case see ARTG8350, where the parties agree and with the consent of the President of the Tax Chamber and of the President of the Finance and Tax Chamber in the Upper Tribunal.

 From 1 April 2009, at the same time as appeals against HMRC tax decisions transferred into the Tax Chamber, HMRC introduced a new statutory review process; see ARTG4000 onwards for appealable tax decisions, with the aim of resolving disputes more quickly and cost- effectively.

 As well as appeals, applications formerly made to the previous tax tribunals are made to the new tribunal, see ARTG8000.

 The Tax Chamber has been in operation since 1 April 2009; the Social Entitlement Chamber has been in operation since 3 November 2008.
 This guidance applies with effect from 1 April 2009.